kong9812/MyosotisFramework/README.md

 ## Features
 - **Hot Reload Support**
-  The project supports hot reloading, allowing changes to be instantly reflected after modification.
+  The project supports hot reloading, allowing changes to be instantly applied after modification.
   - **Solution Configuration**
     The solution configuration is set to `FWDLL`.
-Build the project using this configuration for proper operation.
+Build the project using this configuration to ensure proper operation.
   - **Reload Method**
-    Press the `F5` key to enable hot reloading.
+    Press the F5 key to trigger hot reloading.